Jahmilli/yuka/README.md

 ## Conventions

+### Documentation

+- All language should be in American English
+- ReadMes and any other documentation regardless of title/paragraph etc should always be sentence cased.
+  - Comments are an exception to this where we prefix a comment name with the name of the function

 ### Logging

 Current prefer to add `slogger` to each handler.
 This is a Zap sugared logger and just simplifies logging.
 Whilst this reduces performance slightly, it simplifies development with logging for now and is considered okay.